 Additionally, the rise in commitment to resource allocation shows executive-level ownership and commitment to meeting the organisation’s compliance and regulatory requirements.
-This has increased in the last 12 months and shows an understanding of the importance of a top down approach to create change.
+This has increased in the last 12 months and shows an understanding of the importance of a top-down approach to creating change.

-Additional opportunities for growth lie in the partnership with RegTech’s; a booming industry which is attracting some of the country’s most skilled and talented.
+Additional opportunities for growth lie in the partnership with RegTech; a booming industry that is attracting some of the country’s most skilled and talented.

 “Given what the sector has been through, there is nervousness around relatively new and untested technology, and it appears that organisations are hesitant to partner with RegTechs.

 However, as the demand for skilled experts continues to grow and vacancies remain unfilled, organisations will need to look at alternative resources to meet their regulatory and compliance requirements,” concludes Shane.

 TAS initiated the Compliance Index in 2017 to canvass the challenges and opportunities Australian companies are facing in the areas of compliance, regulation, technology, and talent.
 The Index findings are drawn from responses gathered from C-level executives employed across banking, finance, insurance, superannuation, and IT, with the aim of providing a timely and relevant snapshot of the latest compliance trends and strategies.

 About TAS (www.tas.business): Founded in 1989, TAS is an Australian-owned and operated provider of technology services to the Australian financial services market.
 With extensive experience servicing one of the most highly regulated industries – Banking and Finance – TAS delivers the highest levels of availability, compliance, and quality of service to over 60 clients.